RoadToSoftwareFactory/SWI-2019/README.md

 Run out of topics so let's have a pause :) Feel free to have a look at Extra stuff instead :) And vote for grading at https://github.com/RoadToSoftwareFactory/SWI-2019/issues/72

+### Wrap up

+At 11:00 we''ll meet at https://bluejeans.com/8080963880 .
+It will not be recorded as it's supposed to be just a chat about the course and kinda brainstorming about educational projects for future :) So let's have a nice chat with cup of coffee/tea/sparlikng water about what went well and what didn't.
+What you missed in your (virtual) studies or enjoyed.
+And so on :)

 ### Extra stuff